BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 3. The admin confirms the deletion action.

 **Expected Outcome:**
-The selected product is removed from the store catalog and is no longer visible to users in the product listings or search results.
+The selected product is removed from the store catalog and is no longer visible to users in the product listings (and in particular in their wishlist) or search results.

 ---